apache/streampipes/streampipes-wrapper-python/README.md

 > The StreamPipes wrapper for python is currently under development.
 Thus, the processor model description still needs to be implemented externally in Java.

 ## Apache StreamPipes
-Apache StreamPipes (incubating) enables flexible modeling of stream processing pipelines by providing a graphical modeling editor on top of existing stream processing frameworks.
+Apache StreamPipes enables flexible modeling of stream processing pipelines by providing a graphical modeling editor on top of existing stream processing frameworks.

 It leverages non-technical users to quickly define and execute processing pipelines based on an easily extensible